Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

-Often, researchers will try to parameterize potential outcomes by reasoning through the nature of the spillovers in a way similar to the above examples.
-Estimation in this case will rely on the functional form assumptions made by researchers.
+Often, researchers will try to parameterize potential outcomes by reasoning through the nature of the spillovers and subsequent estimation will rely on the functional form assumptions made by researchers.
 This paper will take an alternative approach to identification and estimation which will allow for estimation of treatment effects without requiring direct knowledge of the functional form of the exposure mapping/potential outcomes.

 In particular, I will redefine the standard difference-in-differences identifying assumptions in the context of the new potential outcome framework.
 First, I assume that units do not adjust their actions in period $0$ from knowledge of future treatment: \begin{assumption}[No Anticipation] $Y_{i0}(D, h) = Y_{i0}(0,0)$ for all values of $D$ and $h$. \end{assumption} Second, I formalize the parallel counterfactual trends assumption as follows: \begin{assumption}[Parallel Counterfactual Trends] Counterfactual trends do not depend on $D_i$: